born-to-be-mad/spring.boot/recipies/spring-boot-interview.md

 [Table of contents](#Interview-questions)

-## Annotations to run spring boot application?
+## Annotations to run Spring Boot-based application?
 * The __@Configuration__ annotation makes this class a Spring Java configuration class.
 Generally when creating an application you also have other components you need to have picked up - for this add the __@ComponentScan__ annotation.